 Muscat: Oman’s central bank raised OMR55 million by way of allotting treasury bills on Tuesday.

-Note that the interest rate on the Repo operations with CBO is 2.890 per cent for the period from June 6, 2019 to June 24, 2019 while the discount rate on the Treasury Bills Discounting Facility with CBO is 3.640 per cent, for the same period.
+The interest rate on the Repo operations with CBO is 2.890 per cent for the period from June 6, 2019 to June 24, 2019 while the discount rate on the Treasury Bills Discounting Facility with CBO is 3.640 per cent, for the same period.